Sync all connectors

 • Query has JOINs, multiple conditions, or aggregations

-• Source has no YAML config (e.g., custom dlt sources)
+• Connector has no YAML config (e.g., custom dlt sources)

 • API call fails (graceful fallback to parquet)

-This covers 55 sources with YAML configs including Intercom, Chargebee, Linear, Amplitude, and more.
+This covers 55 connectors with YAML configs including Intercom, Chargebee, Linear, Amplitude, and more.

-File sources (parquet, CSV) create DuckDB views that read files at query time.
+File connectors (parquet, CSV) create DuckDB views that read files at query time.
 They never appear in dinobase sync output:

 Terminal window